-Third Party Retail sales represent around 13 per cent of total distribution energy.
 Sales to direct transmission customers are removed from retail sales because these customers are not connected to the distribution system.

 The second step in Western Power's forecasting methodology is to 'roll forward' the latest available actual total distribution energy sales, in order to forecast sales in the forthcoming access arrangement period.
-In essence, the forecasts of distribution energy to 2008-09 were developed by growing the total distribution energy with the same growth rate as that applied in the Sent-out Energy Forecast in the IMO's 2005 SOO.
+In essence, the forecasts of distribution energy to 2008-09 were developed by growing the total distribution energy with the same underlying energy growth rate of 2.2% as used in the IMO's 2006 SOO.